Zaffect/flashcard_app/README.md

-﻿# flashcard_app
+﻿# Welcome to Zak Tedder's flashcard application!

-# App with basic math and capital flashcards
+# This app offers basic random math and state capital flashcards.
+The source code is located in the flashcard.py file in the main folder.
+The executable file is located in the dist directory.
+Enjoy!